humbornjo/noblog/README.md

 This package aims to generate static content from notion.so and provide a plugable component/theme market for you bloggers.

-the pattern would be like notablog, but more flexiable thanks to the mighty power of Astro
+the pattern would be like notablog (see reference), but more flexiable thanks to the mighty power of Astro

 # Usage
+yet still experimental and not complete

 ```
-npm install @humbornjo/noblog
+npm install noblog
 npx noblog .
 ```